CTMQ

 Middlefield’s Town Trails

-Middlefield, which isn’t in the middle of the state nor covered by fields, is a nice little town that is sort of hidden amongst some better known cities and towns in Middlesex County.
-And yet, everyone goes to Middlefield whether they know it or not.
-Lyman Orchards is sort of a pilgrimage for us Nutmeggers and while Lyman doesn’t really provide me anything for the CTMQ Universe to write about.
+Middlefield, which isn’t in the middle of the state nor covered by fields, is a nice little town that is sort of hidden amongst some better known cities and towns in its part of the state.
+And yet, tons of people go to Middlefield whether they know it or not.
+Lyman Orchards is sort of a pilgrimage for us Nutmeggers as are the falls at Wadsworth Falls State Park – which are in Middlefield, not Middletown.

-But as far as hiking and pilgrimages go, Middlefield is also home to the headquarters of the CT Forest and Parks Association.
+As far as hiking goes, Middlefield is also home to the headquarters of the CT Forest and Parks Association.
 In a way, that is the Mecca for hikers in our state.
 The New England Trail courses through town (and near the HQ), but this page is about town-owned properties.
-Of which there appears to be just two.
 Let’s check them out.

 My Middlefield Town Hikes: